wp-plugins/calculated-fields-form/README.txt

 The value of a calculated field will appear automatically once all the fields used in the calculations become available with a valid number or date.
 The calculation is instant in all cases.

-= Q: How can I round the calculated result to 2 decimal digits? =

-A: Use the "prec" function/operator for that purpose, example:

-    prec(fieldname4*fieldname5,2)

-The above sample rounds the result of fieldname4*fieldname5 to two decimal digits.

 = Q: Can I link the calculated amount to a PayPal payment form? =

 A: That feature is available in the pro version that can be acquired at this page http://wordpress.dwbooster.com/forms/calculated-fields-form

 = Q: How can I apply CSS styles to the form fields? =